nunchaku-tech/ComfyUI-nunchaku/docs/source/get_started/installation.rst

 Starting from **v1.0.2**, we provide a packaged version of ComfyUI that comes with ComfyUI-Manager and ComfyUI-Nunchaku built-in, eliminating the need to download any additional dependencies.
 This is the easiest way to get started on Windows:

 1. Download the packaged ComfyUI zip file from our `GitHub releases <https://github.com/nunchaku-tech/ComfyUI-nunchaku/releases>`__.
+Choose the appropriate PyTorch version for your system (e.g., torch2.7, torch2.8, or torch2.9).

 2. Extract the zip file to your working directory (we recommend extracting it under ``C:\Program Files`` on Windows).

 3. Navigate to the extracted folder and execute ``ComfyUI.exe`` to launch the application and complete the installation steps.
+If Windows SmartScreen blocks the execution, click "Run anyway" to proceed.

 Once installed, you will be able to run the ComfyUI application directly from your PC without any additional setup required.